Affiliate Marketing for Beginners: Your Complete Guide to Building Profitable Affiliate Sites

 There's no excuse in this day for a blurry picture.
 Not with today's cameras, smartphones, or even screenshot software.
 Make sure all your pictures look good.
 You don't want to waste hours looking for the perfect shot.
 That said, it's a common novice affiliate mistake to think the quality of the picture doesn't matter.
 It does.
 And don't forget those Alt Tags!

 Not all traffic is created equal.
 This also goes hand in hand with making sure your affiliate offer matches your audience interest.
-While it can be tempting to keep trying to push the highest paying offer that is even remotely related, this won’t work.
+While it can be tempting to keep trying to push the highest paying offer that is even remotely related, this won't work.
 The closer your affiliate links are to what the article is about, the higher the conversion rate is likely to be.
-If you’re shopping for a fillet knife you’re not looking for a bass boat.
-If you’re looking for an SEO course you’re probably not looking at a high cost PPC program.
+If you're shopping for a fillet knife you're not looking for a bass boat (but maybe you are interested in cool boat names).
+If you're looking for an SEO course you're probably not looking at a high cost PPC program.

 One mistake beginning affiliates often make is falling for the many scammy deals out there promising giant email lists or tons of traffic.
 Often times those offers don't deliver at all, or they deliver hits via bots or disinterested freelancers who get paid peanuts to ping your site for twenty seconds before moving on to the next one.
 These aren't good deals.
 Any traffic you get isn't going to be good traffic.